624 N. Milwaukee Avenue - Finstad Eat Shoppe

 Kitchener and Ivy Lund opened Lund’s Colonial Restaurant and Lounge in 1956.
 Immigrants from Canada, the Lunds moved from Chicago to Lake County.
 As seen in a 1957 photo of Lund’s Restaurant, they offered “home-cook’d” specials such as Long Island duckling for $1.75.
 They ran the restaurant until they were tragically killed in a car accident in December 1966.

-Hong Kong immigrant Ching Yiu Chung brought Cantonese cuisine to the Libertyville area when he opened Henry Yee’s Restaurant in 1967.
+Henry Yee’s Restaurant moved to this building from across the street (707 N. Milwaukee Avenue) by 1969.
 A community staple, Henry Yee's closed in 2012.
 The Green Room, which was opened by Maria Mandarino and Daniel Temesy in 2013 now occupies the building.

 “Real Estate Transfers.”
 Lake County Independent.
 April 21, 1916, pg.
 2.